mdybowski/2D-Volleyball-game/README.md

 ######## Instructions #########

-If you have installed pygame and pymunk libraries, run Volleyball.py in ode folder.
+If you have installed pygame and pymunk libraries, run Volleyball.py in code folder.
-If not, open Volleyball folder and run Volleyball.exe to play.
+If not, unzip Volleyball folder and run Volleyball.exe to play.

 Use left and right arrow keys on your keyboard to move Player 1 (Poland) and up arrow key to jump.
 Use A and D keys on your keyboard to move Player 2 (Brasil) and W key to jump.